Albanian morphology: Adjectives without the linking clitic

 Each row is a different declension class.
 Each cell labeled "?" indicates varied/irregular endings.

 Verbs (conjugation)

-In the active voice, Albanian morphologically alters the indicative present, imperfect and aorist, the optative present, and the admirative present and imperfect (with 6 person/number inflections for each), as well as the imperative (2nd person singular and plural) and a participle (indeclinable).
+In the active voice, Albanian morphologically distinguishes the indicative present, imperfect and aorist, the optative present, and the admirative present and imperfect (with 6 person/number inflections for each), as well as the imperative (2nd person singular and plural) and a participle (indeclinable).
 (The admirative endings are regular across conjugational classes and are similar to forms of the auxiliary kam.)
 All other mood/tense/aspect combinations are produced periphrastically using the auxiliary kam (have) and indeclinable particles.
-The Albanian passive voice continues the Indo-European medio-passive, and has separate declension paradigms for the indicative present and imperfect, as well as the imperative.
+The Albanian passive voice continues the Indo-European medio-passive, and has separate inflection paradigms for the indicative present and imperfect, as well as the imperative.
 The other forms are produced from these and from the active forms periphrastically.